 What is email authentication?

-Email authentication standards enable any mail server, anywhere, to verify that an email with your domain in the “From:” address has been has been authorized to send in your name.
+Email authentication standards enable any mail server to verify that an email with your domain in the “From:” address has been authorized to send in your name.
 Before it delivers a message to a recipient’s inbox, a mail server can check the following:

-Email authentication is widely supported
+Email authentication methods

 Email authentication is based entirely on open Internet standards that are widely accepted.
 The three key standards are SPF, DKIM, and DMARC; the third builds on and incorporates the previous two.